What You Need to Know About EV Chargers

 “It’s remarkably liberating to produce my own energy, from my own house, that powers my car – without any hassles.
 It’s also remarkably easy.
 Our family has had solar panels on our roof saving energy and money since 2007.
 Now, we take further advantage of that clean, self-produced energy by simply plugging the Volt into an outlet.
 It literally takes seconds to plug in and receive up to 40 miles of clean, guilt-free energy.
 Beyond that, our paradigm has shifted.
 It seems odd, almost annoying, to need to take the time to get gas – to find a gas station, to get out, to pay, to stand there while fossil fuel is poured into the tank to be burned in a very inefficient way.
 It’s so much simpler, values-consistent, and financially beneficial to simply plug into solar powered energy in my own garage.

-Mike Hornitschek, SUS Director of Strategic Development testimonial:
+- Mike Hornitschek, SUS Director of Strategic Development:

 “We bought our Volt in July 2013 and 9,000 miles and 6 months later, my wife has so fallen in love with the experience that she has not driven an “old fashioned” car since—we will never go back to a gasoline car again.
 My wife enjoys the freedom from the financial constraint we used to have when driving our other cars to conduct life’s daily business, and I enjoy the freedom from environmental guilt that EVs bring to our lives, especially once we get our own solar array installed here on our Belleville home in March.
 Perhaps most unexpected was the tangible feeling of increased freedom and independence we both immediately felt knowing our carbon-free driving costs were fixed and we could get out and enjoy life anytime we wanted to—the future is bright!”

-SUMMARY: Understanding that using solar energy to provide EV mobility doubles the internal rate of return of going solar is compelling.
-StraightUp Solar Tribe members are already driving guilt-free for 2₵/mile and to help spread the word, SUS will offer a free Level 2 Schneider Electric indoor EV charger with each 5+ kW residential solar sale through 1 April.
+SUMMARY: Understanding that using solar energy to provide EV mobility doubles the IRR of going solar is compelling.
+StraightUp Solar Tribe members are already driving guilt-free for 2₵/mile and to help spread the word, SUS will offer a free Level 2 Schneider Electric EV charger with each 3+ kW Illinois and 5+ kW Missouri residential solar sale through 1 April.
 What are you waiting for?